5c077m4n/await-fn/readme.md

 npm install --save await-fn
 ```

-And into your code (on commonjs envs):
+And into your code (on commonjs environments):

 ```javascript
 const to = require('await-fn');